Drive the Financial Health of Businesses by Earning a BS in Accounting Finance

 As a private, nonprofit university, SNHU has one mission – to help you see yourself succeed.
 The benefits of earning your bachelor’s in finance online at SNHU include:

-SNHU's online finance degree will prepare you to pursue a variety of finance and accounting-related careers.
-According to the U.S. Bureau of Labor Statistics, employment in accounting and auditing is expected to grow 16 percent by 2020.
+SNHU's online finance degree can prepare you to pursue a variety of finance and accounting-related careers.
+According to the U.S. Bureau of Labor Statistics, employment in accounting and auditing is expected to grow 10% by 2026.*

 A bachelor's in accounting finance will prepare you for careers in banking and corporate finance, the treasury or as a financial analyst.
 In addition to positions in public accounting and private industry, you can also pursue roles in government agencies, hospitals, social service agencies, education systems and in the international arena.

 An accounting degree, along with additional master's-level coursework, can help prepare you for professional certification exams, like the CPA.
 Students cannot earn CPA certification through SNHU, therefore if you wish to follow the traditional CPA track, you should verify that you'll meet the necessary requirements to sit for the exam.